livekit/livekit-docs/docs/internals/client-protocol.md

 ## Basics

 LiveKit clients use a WebSocket to communicate with the server over Protocol Buffers.
-Clients additionally open two WebRTC PeerConnections, used for publishing and receiving streams, respectively.
+Client could establish up to two WebRTC PeerConnections with the SFUs, used for publishing and receiving streams, respectively.

+By default, the subscriber PeerConnection will always be open upon connection.
+The publisher PeerConnection will be established only when the client is ready to publish.

 ![Client-Server Connection](/img/client-server-connection.svg)